 Computer science and computer engineering are two of the highest-paying technology degrees (Study.com, 2020), and for good reasons.
 Because of this, students who have an affinity for computer systems may find themselves challenged as to which degree to choose.
-This article lays down the information you need to compare these two degrees and help you select the one that best suits your interests and career goals.
+This article lays down the information you need to compare computer engineering vs computer science and help you select the one that best suits your interests and career goals.

 With technology becoming even more ubiquitous by the day, it is natural for organizations to look for educated and trained computer professionals to meet the industry’s demands.
 As Millennials are touted as “tech-savvy” while GenZers are “digital natives”, many of them are naturally interested to learn more about technology.
 In fact, a study shows that 54% of K-12 students today enjoy computer science and engineering (Code.org, n.d.).